fritzalder/faulty-point-unit/03_section-4_controlled-channel/README.md

 # The plot is generated into histogram_error.pdf
 ./plot.py -f results.csv
 ```

-One can control how many tests the `binary_search` script is supposed to run with the `-a` flag which is set to 1000 by default.
+**Note (runtime).** On an Intel Core i7-8665U CPU, the script runs at a speed of 5 seconds per iteration which nets to a total runtime of about 90 minutes for a complete run.
+One can control how many tests the `binary_search` script is supposed to run with the `-a` flag which is set to 1000 by default (as this is the reported number in the paper).
 Example: `./binary_search.py -a 5` to just run 5 tests.
+We use such a reduced set with 5 runs in the Travis build.

+**Note (reproducability).** The binary_search script uses a static seed to make the data reproducible.

-Due to a static seed, the randomness is reproducible.
-To simply verify the plot based on the raw paper data, run `./plot.py -f paper_data.csv`.
+**Note (paper data).** To simply verify the plot based on the raw paper data, run `./plot.py -f paper_data.csv`.

 To run the controlled channel attack in the simulator, simply run the `./test-sim.sh` script first to compile in simulator mode and then run the attack as normal.
 It will use the compiled simulator binaries without any further changes to be made.